smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 It is the OEMs responsibility and decision on how and where widgets will be presented.
 They could be listed on the IVI home screen, in the apps domain or next to the main app screen area.
 Just as today, the application should be notified about widget visibility by using HMI levels for widgets.

-In order to provide widget support, it is needed to add APIs to manage and manipulate screens.
+In order to provide widget support, it is necessary to add APIs to manage and manipulate screens.

 ### Screen management